MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-overview.md

 # Troubleshooting Overview

 The following sections help you troubleshoot issues with Business Central.
+Use the tools provided in the Business Central client to gain insights on trends in application behavior, identify performance issues, database locks, and more.

-## Troubleshooting the client
+## Troubleshooting in the client

 - Investigate page data, filters, and load times with the [Page Inspector](/business-central/across-inspect-page).
 - See if the events you rely on are fired as expected with the [Event Recorder](devenv-events-discoverability.md).